natcap/invest.users-guide/source/coastal_protection.rst

 .. math:: h_b=Ax_b^{2/3}
    :label: Eq4

-Additionally, in order to help users conduct a sensitivity analysis, the model outputs a sediment scale value :math:`A_{fit}` obtained from fitting the bathymetry profile to the equilibrium equation, Equation :eq:`EqProf`.
-It is also indicated whether the sediment size that the user has provided would yield a larger or smaller value of :math:`A` than :math:`A_{fit}`.
-This information should be used with caution as bathymetry measurements are often missing or somewhat inaccurate in nearshore regions.
-Site-specific field measurements are the best source for sediment-size information.

 In addition to sandy beaches, the model can also estimate the volumetric erosion a consolidated bed might experience.
 Muddy substrates, such as those found in marshes or mangrove forests, do not erode in the same manner as sandy beaches.
 They are composed of cohesive sediments that are bound by electro-magnetic forces, and their resistance to wave- and storm-induced bed velocity is a function of their composition and level of consolidation.
 In the erosion model, the hourly rate of scour of a consolidated bed :math:`E_m [cm.h^{-1}]` is estimated by following the method proposed by Whitehouse et al. (2000, Ch.
 4):